(Fistula in Ano)

 A history of recurrent abscess followed by intermittent or constant discharge is usual.
 Discharge material is purulent, serosanguineous, or both.
 Pain may be present if there is infection.
 On inspection, one or more secondary openings can be seen.
 A cordlike tract can often be palpated.
 A probe inserted into the tract can determine the depth and direction and often the primary opening.

-Diagnosis is by examination.
-Sigmoidoscopy should follow if there is suspicion of Crohn disease (see Crohn Disease).
-Hidradenitis suppurativa, pilonidal sinus, dermal suppurative sinuses, and urethroperineal fistulas must be differentiated from cryptogenic fistulas.
+Diagnosis of anorectal fistula is by examination.
+Sigmoidoscopy should follow if there is suspicion of Crohn disease (see diagnosis of Crohn disease).

 In the past, the only effective treatment was surgery, in which the primary opening and the entire tract are unroofed and converted into a “ditch.”
 Partial division of the sphincters may be necessary.
 Some degree of incontinence may occur if a considerable portion of the sphincteric ring is divided.
 Alternatives to conventional surgery include advancement flaps, biologic plugs, and fibrin glue instillations into the fistulous tract.
 More recently, the ligation of intersphincteric fistula tract (LIFT) procedure, where the fistula tract is divided between the sphincter muscles, has gained acceptance as an alternative more likely to preserve continence.

 If diarrhea or Crohn disease is present, fistulotomy is inadvisable because of delayed wound healing.
-For patients with Crohn disease, metronidazole, other appropriate antibiotics, and suppressive therapies can be given (see Crohn Disease : Treatment of Crohn Disease).
+For patients with Crohn disease, metronidazole, other appropriate antibiotics, and suppressive therapies can be given (see treatment of Crohn disease).
 Infliximab is effective in closing anal fistulas caused by Crohn disease.